Meanwhale/MeanscriptCS/docs/reference.md

 // define a function that returns a value func int increase [int foo] { return (sum foo 1) }
 -->
+// map contains key-value pairs, where key is a string and
+// value can be any numberic or text type or another map. map m {
+  key1: "value";
+  key2: 123
+  key3: true

+  childMap {
+    key: "value"
+  }
+}
 </pre>

 ### String format